learn-co-curriculum/react-ts-intro-to-npm-readme/README.md

 npm.

-npm is automatically installed along with **Node.js**, which should already be installed on your system if you've worked through the JavaScript coursework.
+npm is automatically installed along with **Node.js**, which should already be installed on your system if you've worked through the prework.
 To confirm you have node installed, enter the following into your command line:

 ```console